Ethics and Compliance Council Meeting Spring 2018

 Who should attend?

 Attendees are typically members of the MAPI Ethics & Compliance Council.
 If you’re a member and can’t attend, please contact us about having a senior member of your team attend in your place.
 If you’re not a member but are interested in attending, please let us know.
 All attendees must work for a manufacturing company or industrial distributor.
+The program knowledge level is advanced (appropriate for executives with 10+ years’ industry experience).
+No advanced preparation is required and there are no additional prerequisites.

 Continuing Education Credits